This guide will teach you how to install Kloxo MR on Centos 7.

 Download the Kloxo-MR repositories

-In order to install Kloxo-MR on your server, you will need to add it to your system repository.
+To install Kloxo-MR on your server, you must add it to your system repository.
 You can do this easily by entering the following command:

 wget https://github.com/mustafaramadhan/kloxo/blob/dev/kloxo/install/kloxo-mr.repo –no-check-certificate